FormidableLabs/victory-docs/src/content/docs/victory-axis.md

 `type: { axis: object, axisLabel: object, grid: object, ticks: object, tickLabels: object }`

 The `style` prop defines the style of the component.
 The style prop should be given as an object with styles defined for `parent`, `axis`, `axisLabel`, `grid`, `ticks`, and `tickLabels`.
 Any valid svg styles are supported, but `width`, `height`, and `padding` should be specified via props as they determine relative layout for components in VictoryChart.
-Functional styles may be defined for `grid`, `tick`, and `tickLabel` style properties, and they will be evaluated with each tick.
+Functional styles may be defined for `grid`, `tick`, and `tickLabel` style properties, and they will be evaluated with the props corresponding to each of these elements, such as `tick`, `index`, and `text`.

 **note:** When a component is rendered as a child of another Victory component, or within a custom `<svg>` element with `standalone={false}` parent styles will be applied to the enclosing `<g>` tag.
 Many styles that can be applied to a parent `<svg>` will not be expressed when applied to a `<g>`.